SustainabilityChain/dynamicNFT/README.md

 ***Test 2
 ----------------
-This test represent a more dynamic incorporating upgradability only if a condition is met (here hodling a certain amount of token) in the same way the dNFT could be downgraded under certain conditions
+This test represent a more dynamic incorporating upgradability only if a condition is met in the same way the dNFT could be downgraded under certain conditions.This means for example that an external investor can foster a certain IBEX category throuhg an onchain escrow that is released by IUCN.

 contract here https://github.com/SustainabilityChain/dynamicNFT/blob/main/dNFT-final.sol